gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

-* Using GNAT and G++ from two different GCC installations: If both compilers are on the :envvar:`PATH`, the previous method may be used.
-It is important to note that environment variables such as :envvar:`C_INCLUDE_PATH`, :envvar:`GCC_EXEC_PREFIX`, :envvar:`BINUTILS_ROOT`, and
+* Using GNAT and G++ from two different GCC installations: If both compilers are on the :envvar:`PATH`, you may use the previous method.
+However, environment variables such as :envvar:`C_INCLUDE_PATH`, :envvar:`GCC_EXEC_PREFIX`, :envvar:`BINUTILS_ROOT`, and :envvar:`GCC_ROOT` affect both compilers at the same time and may make one of the two compilers operate improperly if set during invocation of the wrong compiler.
-  :envvar:`GCC_ROOT` will affect both compilers at the same time and may make one of the two compilers operate improperly if set during invocation of the wrong compiler.
-It is also very important that the linker uses the proper :file:`libgcc.a` GCC library -- that is, the one from the C++ compiler installation.
-The implicit link command as suggested in the ``gnatmake`` command from the former example can be replaced by an explicit link command with the full-verbosity option in order to verify which library is used:
+  It is also very important that the linker uses the proper :file:`libgcc.a` ``gcc`` library -- that is, the one from the C++ compiler installation.
+You can replace the implicit link command as suggested in the ``gnatmake`` command from the former example with an explicit link command with the full-verbosity option in order to verify which library is used:

   .. code-block:: sh

     $ gnatbind ada_unit
     $ gnatlink -v -v ada_unit file1.o file2.o --LINK=c++

-  If there is a problem due to interfering environment variables, it can be worked around by using an intermediate script.
-The following example shows the proper script to use when GNAT has not been installed at its default location and g++ has been installed at its default location:
+  If there's a problem due to interfering environment variables, you can work around it by using an intermediate script.
+The following example shows the proper script to use when GNAT has not been installed at its default location and ``g++`` has been installed at its default location:

   .. code-block:: sh